I have always been fascinated by fish and water: these were in Istanbul

 There are many examples of our impact over the decades, but some are hard to see, at least initially.
 I have sometimes described part of my role inside business as serving as “grit in the corporate oyster.”
 Managing the tension between challenge and support is a complex task, but one I seem to have acquired over time.
 But how do you measure the impact of such work?
 Stop the clock at one moment at in the process and you are likely to find a certain amount of client unease.
 Stop it later and you may well find that real value has been created, just as that grit in the oyster becomes the seed of the future pearl.

-Time capsule: Henry Moore sculpture outside Princess of Wales greenhouse at Kew, 2007, where the Gaia Atlas of Planet Management team—where I was a Contributing Editor—inserted a time capsule in 1985.
-The capsule was an idea of Elaine’s—and Gaia and Hania sat on David Attenborough’s knees as he prepared to lower the capsule into the ground, containing a copy of the Atlas and seeds of plants thought likely to go extinct in the coming decades.
+And the provocations have come in many forms.
+Take the time capsule in the Princess of Wales Conservatory at Kew Gardens, for example.
+The idea of the capsule was Elaine’s, during a dinner with Joss and David Pearson of Gaia Books.
+I had been part of the Gaia Atlas of Planet Management team, serving as a Contributing Editor.
+The capsule (see below) went into the floor of the new greenhouse in 1985.
+Gaia and Hania sat on David Attenborough’s knees as he prepared to lower the capsule into the ground, containing a copy of the Gaia Atlas of Planet Management and seeds of plants thought likely to go extinct in the coming decades.